etases/EduBlock.Report/Requirement.md

   * Teacher click "Details" (icon) on actions column.
   * System show student details.
   * Teacher click "Request Update" (icon) on Action column at Record session of student profile.
-  * System show edit grade form.
+  * System show edit score form.
   * Teacher fill the form and click "Request" button.
-  * System send request to edit student's grade.
+  * System send request to edit student's score.
 * **Alternate Flow:**
   * System displays error notification if the form is not filled correctly.
 * **Exception:**
   * System displays error notification if the form is not filled correctly.

-#### UC-43 Teacher upload Record using image
+##### UC-43 Teacher upload Record using image

 * **Description:** Teacher upload Record using image.
 * **Actors:** Teacher